 “Yoga is an invaluable gift from our ancient tradition.
 It embodies unity of mind and body, thought and action.
 Yoga is not just about exercise; it is a way to discover the sense of oneness with yourself, the world, and nature.”– Prime Minister Narendra Modi.

 If you have not tried yoga because you do not believe in the spiritualism of the practice, you can try a different approach to it.
 Yoga is a broad practice with six branches as its philosophy; and an infinite number of variations, types, and styles.
 This ancient practice has scientific validation of its health benefits in arthritis, osteopenia, balance issues, oncology, and chronic pain, among others.
 Some of the organizations that have researched this are the U.S. military and the National Institutes of Health.

 Find a moment for yourself!

 Stress is part of our everyday life, and it affects both our personal and professional life.
-If you are feeling stressed out, and you do not seem to find a moment in your day to grab a mat, change your clothes, and practice yoga, try Desk Yoga!
+If you are feeling stressed out, and do not seem to find a moment in your day to grab a mat, change your clothes, and practice yoga, try Desk Yoga!
 Today, we compiled a set of poses to align our chakras and, as a result, relieve our stress.
 Remember to enjoy every movement and focus on the environment and your body.
 Pay attention to things like gravity and your breathing.
-Mainly, relax and do not be hard on yourself, overstretch nor get tense.
-Like we have mentioned in previous posts since you are working from home, you can make weird faces and weird movements in the privacy of your home office.
-Therefore, enjoy yourself and do not try to practice these poses with a swivel chair!
+Mainly, relax and do not be hard on yourself, overstretch, or get tense.
+Like we have mentioned in previous posts, since you are working from home, you can make weird faces and weird movements in the privacy of your home office.
+Therefore, enjoy yourself, and do not try to practice these poses with a swivel chair!